 Deployment Psychology Blog

 Welcome to this week’s edition of CDP News!
 We like to use this space to review recent happenings in and around the Center for Deployment Psychology, while also looking ahead to upcoming events.
-We’ve got plenty of exciting training opportunities coming soon!
+The first full week of April was another busy one and there’s plenty more on the horizon.

 The CDP's weekly research update contains the latest news, journal articles and useful links from around the web.
 Some of this week's topics include: